bondy-io/bondy_docs/docs/concepts/why_bondy.md

 If you are using a microservices architectural style or if you are integrating multiple different customer/user touchpoints across Web, Mobile (and possibly IoT devices) you are developing a distributed application.

 Distributed applications are very hard to design, develop and maintain.
 They require multiple application communication patterns such as Remote Procedure Call (RPC) for point-to-point synchronous request-response and Publish/Subscribe for many-to-many asynchronous communications.
-Unfortunately, this is where things get really complicated, because typically each pattern requires a separate frameworks and infrastructure component.
+Unfortunately, this is where things get really complicated, because typically each pattern requires separate frameworks and infrastructure components e.g. HTTP Gateway, Authentication and Authorization services, gRPC, service mesh, message brokers (a.k.a. event mesh).

 <!-- But should they be that difficult?
 Aren't we shooting ourselves in the foot by -->